 What is Stormwater Management?

-Because impervious surfaces prevent stormwater from infiltrating into the soil, runoff increases in quantity and speed, causing environmentally harmful, and potentially dangerous, bank erosion in streams.
-As stormwater runoff flows over pavement and yard areas, it picks up pollutants like nutrients, oils, sediment, trash, heavy metals and chemicals that are left on our streets and walkways.
-Eventually, all those pollutants make their way down through our watersheds to the Potomac River and the Chesapeake Bay.
+Impervious surfaces, like roads, houses, parking lots and driveways prevent stormwater from infiltrating into the soil.
+The runoff increases in quantity and speed, causing environmentally harmful, and potentially dangerous, bank erosion in streams.
+Eventually, all of these pollutants make their way down through local watersheds, to the Potomac River and thus to the Chesapeake Bay.

-In order to help prevent bank erosion and pollution in our watersheds, engineers and biologists have worked together to develop “Best Management Practices,” also called BMPs, to accommodate stormwater runoff while minimizing environmental impacts.
-Best Management Practices encompass a wide range of man-made structures, such as stormwater management facilities, or simple everyday preventative house-keeping measures, such as picking up after pets and not littering.
+To prevent stream bank erosion and polluted waterways, engineers and ecologists work together to develop “Best Management Practices,” (BMPs) to accommodate stormwater runoff while minimizing environmental impacts.
+Best Management Practices encompass a wide range of man-made structures, such as stormwater management facilities, or simple everyday preventative housekeeping measures that residents can do, such as picking up after pets and not littering.

-Stormwater management facilities are developed to reduce the amount or quantity of stormwater runoff and provide time for most pollutants to settle in a holding area where they will not be transported to streams.
+Stormwater management facilities are developed to reduce the amount of stormwater runoff and provide time for most pollutants to settle in a holding area (a stormwater pond) where they will not be transported to streams.
 Typical stormwater management facilities used in residential and commercial areas include: dry and wet ponds, rain gardens, trenches, pervious pavement, wetlands and manufactured facilities (which are usually underground baffling systems designed to filter out certain pollutants).

 For additional information, or to request this information in an alternate format, please email the Maintenance and Stormwater Management Division or call 703-877-2800, TTY 711.